Prashant-Malviya/NextJs-Projects/blog-app/README.md

 - we always have to use (use client directives or 'use client')  in componets not in app folder there only the ssr thing will remain

+/api/signup <- alike style compnent in which we make file in the name of page.jsx , here in api we make the file with name of routes.js